 The Company reviews its lawsuits, regulatory inquiries, and other legal proceedings on an ongoing basis and follows appropriate accounting guidance when making accrual and disclosure decisions.
 The Company establishes accruals for such matters at management's best estimate when the Company assesses that it is probable that a loss has been incurred and the amount of the loss can be reasonably estimated.
+The Company does not establish accruals for such matters when the Company does not believe both that it is probable that a loss has been incurred and the amount of the loss can be reasonably estimated.
 The Company does not believe both that it is probable that a loss has been incurred and the amount of the loss can be reasonably estimated.
 The Company's assessment of whether a loss is reasonably possible or probable is based on its assessment of the ultimate outcome of the matter following all appeals.
 The Company does not include potential recoveries in its estimates of reasonably possible or probable losses.
 Legal fees are expensed as incurred.